ken-mycroft/minimy/README.md

 level to 'error' and 'd' sets it to 'debug', etc.

-Once you confirm your changes you can see what was produced by typing 'cat sva.cfg'.
+Once you confirm your changes you can see what was produced by typing 'cat install/mmconfig.yml'.
 You should not modify this file by hand even thought it may be enticing to do so.